BeamlakTekle/BeamlakTekle/README.md

-⚡ Fun fact: Outside of tech, I love walking, swimming, exploring new places, and listening to music.
+⚡ Fun fact: Outside of tech, I love walking, exploring new places, and listening to music.
 <!--
 **BeamlakTekle/BeamlakTekle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.